nickstella/model-fusion-curvature-analysis/README.md

 ## Setup

 Step 1.
-Create a virtual environment
-`python -m venv .venv`
+Create a virtual environment and activate it `python -m venv .venv`

 Step 2.
 Install the Python requirements
 `pip install -r requirements.txt`

 Step 3.
-Install the repo as a package
+Install the repository as a package
 `pip install -e .`

 ## Experiments